Hello! I am a Philadelphia-based historian specializing in the history of medicine and the history of gender in the United States.

-After receiving my B.A. from Sarah Lawrence College, I earned my Ph.D. at Yale University's Program in the History of Science and Medicine, where I wrote a dissertation on women’s health activism.
-After graduate school, I spent a year working at a non-profit women's health organization.
-I teach courses in American history & politics, gender studies, and health humanities at Thomas Jefferson University (East Falls).
+As a first-generation college student, I graduated from Sarah Lawrence College in 2009.
+I then earned my Ph.D. in History at Yale University's Program in the History of Science and Medicine, where I wrote a dissertation on women’s health activism.
+After graduate school, I spent a year working at a non-profit women's health advocacy organization.

-At the moment I am working on two projects: a reassessment of the 1970 Senate hearings on the safety of oral contraceptives and a history of doctors' wives from the mid-nineteenth century through the present.
+At the moment I am working on two big research projects: a reassessment of the 1970 U.S. Senate hearings on the safety of oral contraceptives and a history of doctors' wives from the mid-nineteenth century through the present.

-When not reading or writing, I can be found running (slowly) or exploring coffee shops of the greater Philadelphia area.
+When not reading or writing, I can be found running (very slowly) or exploring coffee shops of the greater Philadelphia area.
 You can also find me on Twitter at @KellyODonn.